simongray/clojure-dsl-resources/README.md

 * [noprompt/garden](https://github.com/noprompt/garden): Garden is a library for rendering CSS in Clojure and ClojureScript.
 * [cgrand/enlive](https://github.com/cgrand/enlive): A selector-based (à la CSS) templating and transformation system for Clojure.
 * [seancorfield/honeysql](https://github.com/seancorfield/honeysql): SQL as Clojure data structures.
+* [cljfx/cljfx](https://github.com/cljfx/cljfx): Declarative, functional, extensible wrapper of JavaFX inspired by the better parts of react and re-frame
 * [lambdaisland/regal](https://github.com/lambdaisland/regal): Regal lets you manipulate regular expressions as data.
 * [riverford/datagrep](https://github.com/riverford/datagrep): grep for data, for quick and dirty filtering at the repl.
 * [QikLiang/GraphQL-format.clj](https://github.com/QikLiang/GraphQL-format.clj): For building GraphQL queries and transforming the output data in a declaritive format in the style of [Meander](https://github.com/noprompt/meander).